Sadre-4321/portfolio-ideas/README.md

 # portfolio-ideas
-This is a ideas for develope portfolio idesd
+This is a ideas for develope portfolio ideas